maroda/monteverdi/README.md

 ```

 With that in the same directory, run Monteverdi in the terminal you prefer.
 Currently its default size is 80x20. :)

+## Known bugs

+1. The JSON config is quite finnicky, it has not been extensively tested on more than two sources.